 - 1. A description of other forms of investment being used beyond those identified in Section 92.205 is as follows: - N/A No other forms of investment will be used. - 2.
 A description of the guidelines that will be used for resale or recapture of HOME funds when used for homebuyer activities as required in 92.254, is as follows: - N/A Vermont will not be using HOME funds for homebuyer assistance programs. - 3.
 A description of the guidelines for resale or recapture that ensures the affordability of units acquired with HOME funds?
-See 24 CFR 92.254(a)(4) are as follows: - N/A Vermont will not be using HOME funds for homebuyer assistance programs. - 4.
-Plans for using HOME funds to refinance existing debt secured by multifamily housing that is rehabilitated with HOME funds along with a description of the refinancing guidelines required that will be used under 24 CFR 92.206(b), are as follows:
+See 24 CFR 92.254(a)(4) are as follows: - N/A Vermont will not be using HOME funds for homebuyer assistance programs.

-Multi-family projects developed by locally based housing organizations that receive HOME funds for rehabilitation may utilize HOME funds to refinance existing debt consistent with 24 CFR 92.206(b)(2), if they meet the following guidelines:

-- Refinancing is necessary to permit or to continue affordability under section 92.252; - Rehabilitation is the primary eligible activity.
-A minimum of \$7,500 of rehabilitation per unit is required; - The grantee must demonstrate that disinvestment in the property has not occurred; - The grantee must demonstrate management capacity and practices that ensure that the long term needs of the project can be met and the targeted population can be served over an extended affordability period; - The grantee must demonstrate that the new investment is being made to maintain current affordable units, to create greater affordability in current affordable units, or to create additional affordable units; - Refinancing will be limited to projects that have previously received an investment of public funds; - The minimum HOME affordability period shall be 15 years and all HOME assisted projects are required to be perpetually affordable via a VHCB Housing Subsidy Covenant; - HOME funds may be used for refinancing anywhere in the State of Vermont with the exception of the City of Burlington; - HOME funds cannot be used to refinance multifamily loans made or insured by any Federal program, including CDBG.
+- 4. Plans for using HOME funds to refinance existing debt secured by multifamily housing that is rehabilitated with HOME funds along with a description of the refinancing guidelines required that will be used under 24 CFR 92.206(b), are as follows: - Multi-family projects developed by locally based housing organizations that receive HOME funds for rehabilitation may utilize HOME funds to refinance existing debt consistent with 24 CFR 92.206(b)(2), if they meet the following guidelines: - Refinancing is necessary to permit or to continue affordability under section 92.252; - Rehabilitation is the primary eligible activity.
+A minimum of \$7,500 of rehabilitation per unit is required; - The grantee must demonstrate that disinvestment in the property has not occurred; - The grantee must demonstrate management capacity and practices that ensure that the long term needs of the project can be met and the targeted population can be served over an extended affordability period; - The grantee must demonstrate that the new investment is being made to maintain current affordable units, to create greater affordability in current affordable units, or to create additional affordable units; - Refinancing will be limited to projects that have previously received an investment of public funds; - The minimum HOME affordability period shall be 15 years and all HOME assisted projects are required to be perpetually affordable via a VHCB Housing Subsidy Covenant; - HOME funds may be used for refinancing anywhere in the State of Vermont with the exception of the City of Burlington; - HOME funds cannot be used to refinance multifamily loans made or insured by any Federal program, including CDBG. - 5.
+If applicable to a planned HOME TBRA activity, a description of the preference for persons with special needs or disabilities.
+(See 24 CFR 92.209(c)(2)(i) and CFR 91.220(l)(2)(vii)).